Credit Suisse-UBS Merger — the crash landing deal is 'a signal for all bankers...'

 Such bonds have been issued by many Indian banks in the past to beef up their capital to measure upto Basel norms.
 Small investors were led up by the garden path as safe and high-return yielding when the truth was they were extremely risky as they are forfeited when banks go bust.
 Thirdly, even gilts and other government bonds aren’t risk-free as the inverse relationship between interest and bond prices can cook the goose of investors as happened with SVB.

 When you reverse nearly 15 years of close-to-zero interest rates suddenly things can and do break.
-The weakest organizations are the most at risk, and both depositors and investors are perfectly rational in being extremely jittery (https://www.bbc.com/news/business-64976316 ) Indeed the relentless hike in interest rates by the US Fed has had the effect of denuding the bond valuations.
+The weakest organizations are the most at risk, and both depositors and investors are perfectly rational in being extremely jittery, as quoted by a BBC report.
+Indeed the relentless hike in interest rates by the US Fed has had the effect of denuding the bond valuations.
 This in turn had triggered panic and selling wave.

-Fourthly, obsession with size comes at a price as happened with Credit Suisse and succinctly captured by WSJ.
+Fourthly, obsession with size comes at a price as happened with Credit Suisse and succinctly captured by The Wall Street Journal .
 In the years that followed the chastening sub-prime crisis of 2008 having its epicentre in the US global banking became more conservative.
 Major banks shed extraneous units and focused on what they could do best.

 At UBS, executives slimmed down the investment bank that had almost brought the lender down with a disastrous bet on subprime mortgages and haunted it again with a rogue-trading scandal in 2011.
 The bank turned its attention to wealth management, the business of selling investment and savings products for the world’s rich.
 Credit Suisse, however, didn’t undergo the same overhaul—in business or in culture.